coolandcodes/antro/README.md

 # antro

-This is a toy parser for a toy programming language called _antor scripting language_ which is still in development.This project is purely educational as the language cannot be used for any industry work in its current form.
+This is a toy parser for an experimental programming language called _antor scripting language_ which is still in development.
+This project is purely educational (for now) as the language cannot be used for any industry work in its current form.
 Therefore, the sole aim of this project is to show and teach the skills required of designing computer languages and implementing them.

-> The **Regular Grammar** and **Context-Free Grammar** (written in EBNF format) can be found in the *PARSER_ALGOS_AND_GRAMMAR.md* (markdown) file as well as the details of the algorithm used to implement the recursive descent strategy of the parser.
+> The [**Regular Grammar** and **Context-Free Grammar**](https://github.com/coolandcodes/antro/blob/master/PARSER_ALGOS_AND_GRAMMAR.md) (written in EBNF format) as well as other details of the algorithm used to implement the recursive descent strategy of the parser.

 What is a Regular Grammar ?